techathena/Ml_practice/README.md

 # Ml_uni
-Some assignments to help get started with machine_learning
+Some assignments and files to help get started with machine_learning